A step-by-step guide to growing cucumbers in pots

 Cucumbers are actually closer to 95 percent water.
 Humans are more like 65 percent.

 The moral of the story is that cucumbers are thirsty and need a lot of water to grow and produce lots of fruit.

 Make sure you’re giving your cucumber plants 1-2 inches of water per week.
 They have relatively shallow roots and dry out quickly, so make a plan to ensure you keep steady water throughout the growing season.
 Set alarms on your phone or a gardening app (like WaterMe) or whatever works for you, if that helps.
 It’s important!

 You can check moisture level at any time by sticking your finger in the soil.
 If the top inch or two is dry, it’s time to water.
 Water at the soil level (not over the top of the plant) steadily until it runs out the drainage holes at the bottom.

 Mulch is also super helpful for cucumbers.
 It helps retain moisture and keeps dangling fruit off the soil.
 Consider adding grass clippings, straw or other organic mulch.
 Just be sure to keep it a few inches away from the stem at the base of the plant.

 Cucumbers are thirsty AND hungry.
 They’re heavy feeders that need a steady diet to produce so much fruit.

 When you plant or transplant in the container you’re using for the season, mix in some aged compost or aged manure at least 6 inches deep.
-Or you could mix slow-release organic fertilizer pellets in with the potting soil.
+Or you could add some slow-release organic fertilizer spikes when you plant.